pietervdvn/MapComplete/Docs/Layers/physiotherapist.md

-The question is  What is the name of the pharmacy?
+The question is  What is the name of this physiotherapists office?

 This rendering asks information about the property  [name](https://wiki.openstreetmap.org/wiki/Key:name)

-This is rendered with  This pharmacy is called {name}
+This is rendered with  This physiotherapists office is called {name}

-### opening_hours
+### opening_hours_by_appointment